Dataset Distillation via Committee Voting: Hyperparameter Configuration

 \subsection{Cross-Architecture Generalization}

-This subsection provides a comprehensive explanation of the hyperparameter configurations used in the Cross-Architecture Generalization experiments, ensuring reproducibility for future research.
-Specifically, architectures with larger parameter sizes, DenseNet201, adopt the same hyperparameter settings as ResNet101.
-In contrast, models with smaller parameter sizes follow the configurations of ResNet18 and ResNet50, as detailed in Table~\ref{tab:validate_imagenet1k}.
+This subsection provides a detailed exposition of the hyperparameter configurations employed in the cross-architecture generalization experiments, with the aim of promoting reproducibility and facilitating robust comparisons in future studies.
+To accommodate variations in model capacity, the experimental protocol differentiates between architectures based on their parameter scales.
+Specifically, architectures with relatively large parameter counts, such as DenseNet201, are assigned the same hyperparameter settings as those used for ResNet101.
+Conversely, lightweight models adopt the configurations associated with ResNet18 and ResNet50.
+The complete set of hyperparameters utilized across these architectural variants is documented in Table~\ref{tab:validate_imagenet1k}.